Other characteristics of this body shape are a defined waist, and proportionately slim arms and shoulders.

 Fitted and nipped tops help accentuate the waist.

-Bright colours, bold patterns, details, and embellishments around the bust and shoulders will draw attention to the upper body and away from the wider hips.
-Horizontal stripes are also a good strategy to make the upper body appear wider.
+Bright colours, bold patterns, details and embellishments around the bust and shoulders will draw attention to the upper body and away from the wider hips.
+Horizontal stripes are also a good strategy to highlight the upper body.

 Tops should not go beyond the hips as this would make the hips appear even wider.
-Opt for either cropped tops that finish at the waist, or tops that finish at the hipline.
-Tucking your shirt into your bottoms helps accentuating your curvy body shape.
+Opt for either cropped tops that finish at the waist or tops that end at the hipline.
+Tucking your shirt into your bottoms helps to accentuate your curvy body shape.